aldolat/posts-in-sidebar/readme.txt

 = 3.0.1 =

-* Fixed shortcodes execution in "Full content" type of text.
+* Fixed shortcodes execution in "Full content" type of text (thanks to [fabianfabian](https://wordpress.org/support/profile/fabianfabian) for reporting).
 * Added link to review page in the plugins list page.

 = 3.0 =